Nathanwoodburn/handypedia/resolve.md

 >  Complexity: LOW
 {.is-info}

-[Bob Wallet Chrome Extension](https://bobwallet.io/) is another example of this method.
+Access Handshake domains by getting DNS records from a public resolver.
 The most important thing to know about this method is that SOMEONE ELSE IS VERIFYING THE BLOCKCHAIN, NOT YOU.
 Since the blockchain is the root of all "trust" in this system, you are outsourcing absolutely everything including security and privacy.
 It may be possible to run a letsdane proxy in addition to these resolvers and establish a secure HTTPS connection between your browser and the web server.
 However, since the blockchain data is being served to you from some untrusted source we can not classify this method as truly secure.
 This is currently how Brave actually resolves "decentralized domain names" such as Unstoppable Domains and Ethereum Name Service.

 ### External proxy like hns.to
 [hns.to](https://hns.to)

->  Security: LOW
+>  Security: EXTREMELY LOW
 >  Privacy: LOW
 >  Decentralization: LOW
 >  Convenience: EXTREMELY HIGH
 >  Complexity: LOW
 {.is-info}

 Users are presented with an illusion that they can "see" websites hosted on HNS domains but really they are looking at a website hosted on legacy ICANN domain name.
 If there is any HTTPS security offered at all it is anchored in legacy certificate authority.
 The server knows the entire URL you are looking up and knows all data you send and receive to the web server.
 The proxy CAN ALTER DATA you send or receive to the web server, including links.
 This is currently how Puma browser resolves Handshake domains.
+This is marked as extremely low security as the proxy can view and edit any traffic.

+> NEVER USE A PROXY TO ENTER PASSWORDS OR SENSITIVE INFO.
+{ .is-warning }

 ## Features and Rankings